gpcor/Learning-Python/README.md

 ### Programming Daily Log:
 * March 31st, 2020: Spent some time today after work doing some typing practice.
 Then did sections one thru three of Automate the boring stuff Udemy course (Basics, Flow Control, and Functions).

+* April 1st, 2020: Did some additional typing practice today by spending the entire day making sure I utilized the new typing method.
+In Python I used the Automate Everything lessons and learned about Try/Except to handle certain explicit errors.
+I also wrote a complete program (guess the number game) and started working on Lists.